Line of Duty: Could Ted Hastings really be 'H'?

 In episode four, John revealed to Steve (and, via his secret microphone, Ted) that he had assaulted Roisin Hastings.
 The gaffer lost his cool, ordered Steve to apprehend him and went on to issue a “Fahrenheit Order” – authorising armed officers to shoot to kill.

-Steve refused to carry it out, and allowed John to escape (after he passed on details of his face-to-face meeting with H) before questioning the lawfulness of Ted’s actions.
-Kate, meanwhile, was baffled by Ted’s “irregular” need to shoot John rather than allow him to lead them to H. “Sir, we’ll lose all of Corbett’s intel,” she argued.
+Steve refused to carry it out, and allowed John to escape before questioning the lawfulness of Ted’s actions.
+Kate, meanwhile, was baffled by her boss’s “irregular” need to shoot John rather than allow him to lead them to H. “Sir, we’ll lose all of Corbett’s intel,” she argued.

 EPISODE THREE

-Week three gave us not one but TWO suspicious orders from Ted, both of which echoed John’s exasperation at feeling directed towards small fry.
+Week three gave us two suspicious orders from Ted, both of which echoed John’s exasperation at feeling directed towards small fry.

 Made aware of the existence of the OCG’s brothel, Ted was faced with a decision – raid it and rescue the trafficked girls working there or use it as bait to reel in a big (corrupt) fish.
 Now, there’s plenty to be said for preserving human life and putting an end to the balaclava gang’s exploitation, but Ted’s decision to storm the property frustrated AC-12’s attempts to apprehend “H”.